FBI investigating Trump rally attack as potential act of domestic terrorism

 “We cannot allow this to happen,” Biden said.

-In the donor call, Biden said: “I have one job and that’s to beat Donald Trump ...
-I’m absolutely certain I’m the best person to be able to do that.”

-Biden continued then: “So, we’re done talking about the debate.
-It’s time to put Trump in the bullseye.
-He’s gotten away with doing nothing for the last 10 days except ride around in his golf cart, bragging about scores he didn’t score … Anyway I won’t get into his golf game.”

-But it's not clear yet whether Biden will be forced to recalibrate a campaign that's largely focused on Trump as a threat to democracy.
-It is a situation the U.S. has not seen since Teddy Roosevelt was shot a month before the election in 1912 while campaigning trying to regain the White House as a third-party candidate.
+It's not clear yet whether Biden will be forced to recalibrate a campaign that's largely focused on Trump as a threat to democracy.
+It is a situation the U.S. has not seen since Teddy Roosevelt was shot a month before the election in 1912 while campaigning to regain the White House as a third-party candidate.

 As the first pop rang out, Trump said “Oh” and raised his hand to his right ear and looked at it, before quickly crouching to the ground behind his lectern.
 The people in the stands behind him also crouched as screams rang through the crowd.